jtan189/CaesarCipher/README.md

 CaesarCipher
 ============

-CSCI 469 Project 1 and Project 2 (Fall 13) - Caesar Cipher.
+CSCI 469 Project 1 and Project 2 (Fall 13) - Caesar Cipher

 Release v1.0 corresponds to Project 1 and release v2.0 corresponds to Project 2.